 Bensonwood's mission for over 40 years has been crafting beautiful and healthy, high-performance home sanctuaries capable of enduring for centuries.

 Across the front of the house, shallow steps of Savannah gray brick descent to a veranda paved in tabby, a concrete made from crushed shells and lime that has been used in the Lowcountry for centuries.
 Photography: Richard Leo Johnson | Atlantic Archives

 This home was completely renovated, including an addition.
 It was transformed from a Colonial style to Greek Revival, which was more fitting for the neighborhood.
 The screened porch was added as a part of the renovation, with Greek Revival style pillars separating the screens, and durable ipe decking for a floor.

-Renovating in Seattle?
+Renovating in Ashburn?
 Contact a local pro